arecarn/vim-frisk/README.md

 You might see how another search engine could easily be integrated into Frisk.
-If you would like another search engine added contact me and I'll see what I can do
+If you would like another search engine added contact me and I'll see what I can do.

 Known Issues
 ------------
-- Can't make visual selection on a buffer with only 1 line
+- Can't make visual selection on a buffer with only 1 line.

 Make Frisk Better
 -----------------

 I'm pretty new to Vim Script so any tips are appreciated.
 Think you can make Frisk better?
 Fork it on GitHub and send a pull request.
 If you find bugs, want new functionality, or would like another search engine added contact me by